plforacle/mysql-enterprise/install-verify-ee/install-verify-ee.md

 In this lab, you will:
 * Discuss MySQL Connection
-* Connect to Ports 3306 and 3307
+* Connect to Ports 3306
-* Remove MySQL Community Installation and Iimport Databses
+* Import Sample Databses
 * Learn Useful SQL Statements

-**Use ServerB for this lab**

 ### Prerequisites